slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - You will get rich by giving society what it wants but does not yet know how to get.
 At scale.
 Pick an industry where you can play long term games with long term people.
 The Internet has massively broadened the possible space of careers.
 Most people haven’t figured this out yet.
 Play iterated games.
 All the returns in life, whether in wealth, relationships, or knowledge, come from compound interest.
 Money is inherently neutral.
 It’s merely a vessel for the exchange of experience between two people.
 You make your money by creating experiences for others.
 - You’re not going to get rich renting out your time.
 You must own equity - a piece of a business - to gain your financial freedom.
 - Seek wealth, not money or status.
 Wealth is having assets that earn while you sleep.
 Money is how we transfer time and wealth.
 Status is your place in the social hierarchy.
 Understand that ethical wealth creation is possible.
 Ignore people playing status games.
 They gain status by attacking people playing wealth creation games.
 Money is not the cause of wealth in one’s life.
 It is the effect.
 Similarly, when people assume that money is the cause of their problems, they are actually mistaken.
 Money is usually the most noticeable effect of their problems.
 Money is a touchy subject.
 That’s because most of us, to a certain degree, associate a lot of our self-worth and identity to our job and how much money we make.
 It is, quite literally, a market valuation of our skills and competence as a person.
-- When you’re finally wealthy, you'll realize that it wasn’t what you were seeking in the first place.
+- When you’re finally wealthy, you’ll realize that it wasn’t what you were seeking in the first place.

 > *"You spend the first 20 years of being rich accumulating all of this stuff.
 And then you’ll spend the next 20 years trying to get out of one thing after another to simplify your life."
 -- Peter Mallouk*